Muscles in Action: Related Work

-\textbf{Multi-Modal Representations.} Multi-modal learning with video is a long-standing problem in computer vision.
+\looseness=-1\textbf{Multi-Modal Representations.} Multi-modal learning with video is a long-standing problem in computer vision.
 Some works predict other modalities from video, such as sound \cite{owens2016visually, gan2020foley} by using the natural temporal correspondence between video and sound, as well as video captioning \cite{xu2021videoclip}.
 Beyond prediction, multi-modal learning has been shown to improve video representations, for example from sound \cite{owens2016ambient,arandjelovic2017look}, and language \cite{xu2021videoclip,sun2019videobert}.
 The converse has also been explored - leveraging large datasets of unlabelled video has improved representations of other modalities \cite{aytar2016soundnet,arandjelovic2017look, ma2020active,gao2020listen}.
-We are interested in predicting an entirely different modality from monocular video, muscle activation.
-In our analysis, we show this multi-modal signal can help visual representations better distinguish fine-grained activities.
+We are interested in predicting an entirely different modality from monocular video, muscle activation, as well as reconstructing motion from muscle activity.

-\textbf{Electromyography.} To measure muscle activation, we use Surface Electromyography (sEMG) sensors, which are attached to electrodes placed on human skin to measure the electrical activity of muscle tissue.
-It is a very popular sensor for the opposite direction of the task in this paper: predicting pose from sEMG data \cite{di2022machine,liu2021neuropose,anantamek2019recognition,abraham2015arm}.

-We are interested in the inverse direction - predicting sEMG from video.
-Previous work has considered this question, however, the input modality is not video.
-Some works use torque and/or surface force measurements as input \cite{sekiya2019linear,song2015inverse,li2014inverse}, while others use goniometers to track pose \cite{tamilselvam2021musculoskeletal} or motion capture tracking systems \cite{johnson2009evaluation,yamane2009muscle,nakamura2005somatosensory}.
-Our work seeks to predict muscle activation with no additional hardware at testing-time besides video.